datachile/datachile-etl/casen/readme.md

 # README

+OK hasta ahora final 1 link 100% real mega no fake

+wage_by_gender_with_weights

 1. I have divided the code in several files and folders to keep this simple :)

 2. The relevant folders (at the moment) are: